 Step 5 – Make the Avocado Cilantro Crema

-Add all ingredients to a blender or food processor.
+Add all ingredients for the Mexican crema to a blender or food processor.
 Blend until smooth and creamy, adding water a tablespoon at a time to reach a drizzle-ready consistency.
 Taste and adjust lime and salt to your preference.

 Drizzle generously with Avocado Cilantro Crema and finish with any optional toppings.